mjhea0/mjhea0.github.com/source/_posts/2017-08-23-building-a-restful-api-with-koa-and-postgres.markdown

 Finally, this tutorial took advantage of async/await functions in Koa version 2.
 If you're interested in comparing this pattern to the generator pattern found in Koa 1, review the code in the [Koa API](https://github.com/mjhea0/koa-api) repo.

 Grab the final code from the [node-koa-api](https://github.com/mjhea0/node-koa-api) repo.
+There's [slides](http://mherman.org/presentations/node-koa-api) as well.

 Please add questions and/or comments below.
 Cheers!